ChickenProp/pretty-gist/README.md

 ...".

 (This last bit sounds almost more trouble than it's worth.
-But without it, it becomes impossible to handle things like "only show three levels deep of this self-referential data type".)
+But without it, it becomes super awkward to handle things like "only show three levels deep of this self-referential data type".)

 This is currently implemented in the `Gist.Monadic` module.
 There's also a `Gist.Dynamic` module which has just the config-data-structure part, and is